Poppy.Computer: Background

+Composition

+Poppy.Computer has been labelled by critics as an art pop, synth-pop, electropop, and bubblegum pop album.
+The album has been described to be different than her previous work, Bubblebath (2016).
+Poppy said that "these songs are a collection of writings inspired by enthusiasm and imagination."

 Critical reception

 AllMusic's Neil Z. Yeung noted an "injection" of J-pop into Poppy's "computer veins", mentioning that the album results in a "winking piece of art pop that sounds like Fame-era Lady Gaga meets Grimes or L.A.M.B.-era Gwen Stefani going full 'Harajuku Girl[s]'", also suggesting to "think of this as the 'Material Girl' for the Internet age".
 Rolling Stone's Maura Johnston said that "[it] adds her airy voice to hyper-stylized, detail-rich gloss-pop", also stating that "Poppy.Computer's off-kilter recounting of microcelebrity, hiccuping vocals and intricate production help her neatly avoid that fate".